M-Naga-Shankar/Codtech-quiz-app/README.md

 Question Screen	Result Screen

-    Replace the placeholder URLs above with real screenshots from your project.
+    Replace the image URLs above with actual screenshots if available.

 🔐 License